SilvijaZ/48-grupe-html-ufo/README.md

 https://git-scm.com
 ```

-## Would you like to run this project locally?
+## :running: Would you like to run this project locally?

 Open terminal and follow my instructure: